TheGrandeur/AuraMind/README.md

 • Local Storage: For high score tracking

-• Optional Effects: React Confetti (for celebratory effects on high scores)
+• React Confetti (for celebratory effects on high scores or your current score beats the previous high score)

 ## Installation